SamueleGerminiani/usm-t/tool/syntetic_gen/README.md

 # Navigate to the root directory
 cd path/to/usm-t

-# set the root-dir variable
+# set the PATH to the necessary tools
 source env-setup.sh

-# Navigate to the syntetic_gen directory
-cd ./tool/syntetic_gen

-# add ltlsynt and yosys binaries to the path
-source setup_env.sh

 ```